RaVeR76/BubbleBobbleBonkers/README.md

 * **Bug 2**

-User Storys - When Testing - Small laptop screen cards where ovelapping the chat item etc etc Works Good in portrait mode but not good in landscape mode :( A bug that will be fixed in the future
+During the user testing I noticed it wasn't great on landscape view, in fact it was awful sometimes.
+I have to put that down to a complete noob mistake.
+I had been checking the responsiveness the whole way through using Chrome Dev Tools
+But I had always looked at it in portrait mode when checking for positioning.
+I was gutted about this one too and how could I have missed something so important but I was so focused on getting it right in mobile portrait view.
+The effect was that the cards overlapped everything else unfortunately.
+But I will deffo fix this at a later date.
+Believe it or not I must have thought about this subcontiously when designing my wireframes because my alternative desktop design would fit perfectly for landscape view.

+So it works brilliant in portrait view and not so good on tablets and landscape view.
+It works okay on large screens too.

 * **Fix**

+There is no fix at the moment as I only picked up on the issue close to the end.
+I will deffo come back to this one again after I complete this course.

 * **Verdict**

+Annoyed with myself but another lesson learned I suppose .... take the good from the bad eh !

 * **Bug 3**

+I added some speech bubble CSS to make the chat look more interactive and pleasing on the eye.
+The speech bubble was always there when the page loaded.
+I needed this to appear along with Bub's image when the Go button was pressed.

 * **Fix**

+I added the visibility:hidden property to the speech bubble's css.
+I then change this to visible as soon as the Go button is pressed.
+Along with Bub appearing too.

 * **Verdict**

+Looks good now functioning as it should.

 * **Bug 4**

+Trying to get the username (Game Name) variable to transfer from index.html to gamezone.html was a complete nightmare for me ha ha.
+I spent about 3 hours on this one but got there in the end.
+After researching on best practices to solve this the local storage or session storage seemed the best solution.
+Eventually I tried local storage but it wouldn't work, I could see the variable in Dev Tools in the application section after the button was hit but couldn't get it to display on my gamezone page.

 * **Fix**

+I used the Local Storage method to do this which I got from this link [Local Storage](https://code-boxx.com/pass-variables-between-pages-javascript/)
+It didn't work at first as mentioned above was because basically .... it was non matching variable names & syntax errors but I got there in the end ..... now I am a JavaScript Jedi ....
+NOT !!!!

 * **Verdict**

+Very happy to have solve this one because it would have put a real dent in my interactivity with the user.
+Plus I used the local storage method on a few other variable that I need to pass between pages :)

 * **Bug 5**

+Thought I had an issue with getting images to populate the grid with some images not loading on occassions kept testing the restart over & over again to try figure the issue out.
+Fount that it was only two images that din't load on occassions
+Looked further using Dev Tools & found that it was the same image & it's duplicate.
+Checked the code out & found I had typed 'scr' instead of 'src'...... slap to the face for me !

 * **Fix**

+Correct the syntax errors for src

 * **Verdict**

+Easy fix but annoying to locate

 * **Bug 6**

+Wanted some sort of alert for when the time was running out so added a function but couldn't get it to work.
+Investigated animation & keyframes and found a link online which is credited below.
+Added some animation / keyframe code to my css.
+Added one line of code to my 60 sec timer so that on 10 sec it would add my flash class to my time class list & therefore flashing the game timer :)

 * **Fix**

+Used animation & keyframes inside my CSS.
+I also made the numbers change to white from black for that added effect when the background turns pink.

 * **Verdict**

+Works really well and deffo adds to the tension when time is running out.

 * **Bug 7**

+Tried for hours on end to get Countdown timer to reduce as I levelled up but obviously when the game reloaded the countdown timer also reset to 60, as I had declared this at the start.
+I now declare it on the intro page for use in my gamezone code.
+I utilised localstorage again to store the level and countDown time.
+I wrote some code that when the level up button was presssed it increased the level variable by 1 & stored it in local storage.
+In my level up function, it checks the level value & therefore sets the countdown time accordingly (the higher the level the less time you have).

 * **Fix**

+I used local storage again to store the countdown and level variables.
+I also added some code to my restart function (when game times out) which resets these two variables to level 1 again i.e. countDown = 60 seconds & level = 1 so the user can start from the beginning again.

 * **Verdict**

-Added some speech bubble code but I wanted to add some code on a click of the button.
-The speech bubble was always there even before the click.
-So I added the speech bubble css class

-When my comedy chat between Bub & Bob starts but the user wants to change their username then Bub will reset okay but Bob & his speech bubble are still there.
-I added two lines of code to the user name input button function which will remove any innerHTML first from the Bob image Div & his speech bubble div.

-document.getElementById("bob-talk").innerHTML = "";     // Added these two lines so it will remove Bob & his speech bubble if they enter a new username document.getElementById("bob-position").innerHTML = "";

-Not a bug - But used my first shorthand padding utility class to allow me to reduce CSS code as I had intro 1 & intro 2.
-Both pretty much the same but one had 1rem of padding in addition so I put padding shorthand class in DOM & removed padding in CSS.
-I then removed intro 2 & changed the html classes appropiately to all match intro 1.

-Was using a line of code to clear Game Name input on first bub hit but then I loose the user name variable for th erst of my comedy chat
+Once I eventually got it working I new it was a game changer for my wee game.
+I was so happy because it just went from a one level game to a several levels game ..... yeeeeooooo !

 Game Name input was responsive until after 991px then it just went small in length.
 I was using the form-group class to set max-width to 30rem.
 Tried a few things but eventually found that if I used the lower div class of input-group to set my max-width then it stayed responsive across all screen sizes.

-Trying to get the username (Game Name) variable to transfer from index.html to gamezone.html was a complete nightmare for ma ha ha.
-I spent about 3 hopurs on this one but got there in the end.
-I used the Session Storage method to do this which I got from this link https://code-boxx.com/pass-variables-between-pages-javascript/
-I could see the variable in Dev Tools in the application section after the button was hit but couldn't get it to display on my gamezone page.
-Basically it was non matching variable names & syntax errors but I got there in the end ..... now I am a JavaScript Jedi ....
-NOT !!!!

 Cards would turn but the you could turn another one then another one which messed up the sequence.
 I added the gridLock logic to stop this from happening.
 Only two cards can be turned now & the sequence stays functional.

-Thought I had an issue with getting images to populate the grid with some images not loading on occassions kept testing the restart over & over again to try figure the issue out.
-Fount that it was only two images that din't load on occassions
-Looked further using Dev Tools & found that it was the same image & it's duplicate.
-Checked the code out & found I had typed 'scr' instead of 'src'...... slap to the face for me !

-Wanted some sort of alert for when the time was running out so added a function but couldn't get it to work.
-Investigated animation & keyframes.
-Added some animation / keyframe code to my css.
-Added one line of code to my 60 sec timer so that on 10 sec it would add my flash class to my time class list & therefore flashing the game timer :)

 Media Queries wouldn't work once it went below 1200px - must have deleted the last '}' of the largest media query which fucked it all up ffs :()